windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 :::

-If the Schedules menu allows you to control future executions of scripts and workflows, you can check all past and future runs from the `Runs` tab ...
+If the Schedules menu allows you to control future executions of scripts and workflows, you can check all past and future runs clicking on `Runs`.
+This will lead you to the [Runs menu](../../core_concepts/5_monitor_past_and_future_runs/index.md), with a filtered view on your runnable.

 ![Runs menu](./10-runs-menu.png 'Runs menu')